An Excerpt from active measures: part ii

 Hatem grunted and pressed his hands to his wide hips.

-Al-Amerli, a small, rat-faced man with a weak chin, stepped out from Hatem’s shadow.
-“Perhaps Haj Qasem should allow some early bloodshed," he suggested casually and nodded to the burning ridge.
-"Soon, that will be Erbil’s fate, and it will be Kurds feeding the flames.”
+Al-Amerli, a small, rat-faced man with a weak chin, stepped from Hatem’s shadow.
+“Perhaps Haj Qasem should allow some early bloodshed,” he suggested casually, nodding to the burning ridge.
+“Soon, that will be Erbil’s fate, and Kurds feeding the flames.”

-Minutes later, Taghavi was in the back of an armored Range Rover at the center of a motorcade that stretched nearly a mile long, roaring south down Highway 3 out of the Jallam Desert in Diyala province.
-The motorcade was a riotous parade carrying over two hundred armed militiamen.
-Flags from every group whipped violently against the dusty wind.
+Minutes later, Taghavi was in the back of an armored Lexus LX at the center of a motorcade that stretched nearly a mile, roaring south down Highway 3 out of the Jallam Desert in Diyala province.
+The motorcade was a riotous parade carrying over two hundred armed mujahideen.
+Flags of every militia whipped violently against the dusty wind.
 Subwoofers and coaxial speakers mounted in some vehicles blared tinny martial songs extolling the magnificence of Hashd Shaabi’s sacred victory over Daesh and the bravery of its martyrs.
-SUVs, Humvees, and technicals weaved in and out of loose formations across both sides of the highway, men cracking jokes at each other from open sunroofs and windows.
+SUVs, Humvees, and technicals weaved in and out of loose formations across either side of the highway, men cracking jokes to each other from open windows and sunroofs.
 Outriders sent ahead forced passing traffic onto the shoulders.
-When the motorcade came hurtling by, whole families were out of their cars, children sitting on their fathers' shoulders, clapping and cheering and praising God for the saviors of Iraq.
-A Toyota Hilux pulled alongside Taghavi’s Range Rover and matched their speed.
+When the motorcade came hurtling by, whole families were out of their cars, children sitting on their fathers’ shoulders, clapping and cheering, praising God for the saviors of Iraq.
+A Toyota Hilux pulled alongside Taghavi’s Lexus and matched their speed.
 The driver rolled down the window, reached out and held up his thumb, smiling from ear to ear.
-In the truck's bed, a pair of Saraya al-Khorasani fighters seated around a Browning .50 caliber machine gun spotted Taghavi behind the two-inch-thick polycarbonate glass and went wild.
+In the truck’s bed, a pair of Saraya al-Khorasani fighters seated around a Browning .50 caliber machine gun spotted Taghavi behind the two-inch-thick polycarbonate window and went wild.

 “Mohandis!” they shouted gleefully.
 “Mohandis!”